 The voice from the sky went on and on, convincing the mage to surrender and retreat, it promised rewards and punishments.
 Elia saw large sweat drops appear on the old man’s forehead, he pressed his lips together, and his eyes were restless.
 He was clearly hesitating and confused.

-Finally the mage snapped and came down on his companions:
+Finally, the mage snapped and came down on his companions:

 – Dragon’s gill, why are you looking at me like this, you cow-faced dung lickers!?
 Are you waiting for me to run and let you grab everything for yourselves?
 Fat chance!
 Dragon’s slime to your throats!
 I will stay and receive the share that I’m due!

 The desert and the voice from the sky started to melt.
-The grey rock still hiding the entrance to the dragon’s lair appeared before the hunters again.
+The gray rock still hiding the entrance to the dragon’s lair appeared before the hunters again.
 The mage spat out, turned away and started walking to their temporary camp nearby.

 Elia and Tulum exchanged looks and silently followed the mage.
 It was getting dark fast, and they had to get a good sleep before the next morning.